 Declaration or certification?

-The European regulation requires that companies issue a declaration of conformity for MOCA after assessing all the materials used to make the object in question.
+The European regulation requires that companies issue a declaration of conformity for MOCA after assessing all the materials used to produce the object in question.
 These materials must also be traceable, so a special label is required for MOCA, containing all the necessary information.

 The MOCA declaration ensures the product’s quality and its compliance with the law at all stages of the process, from obtaining the raw materials to producing the finished product, including packaging, labeling and storage processes.
-This guarantees that the product will not be altered in any way along the supply chain.
+This guarantees that the product will not be altered in any way during the supply chain.

 It is important to clarify that the MOCA certification is not mandatory by law, it is voluntary for companies as there is currently no internationally recognized standard.
 However, the declaration of conformity is mandatory for MOCA, as required by the relevant European regulations.